SkywardApps/popcorn/docs/dotnet/DotNetTutorialInternalOnly.md

 ### Example usage:
 Let's say  we store employee Social Security Numbers in our database.
-Under no circumstance do we want their socials to be transmitted through our project using popcorn.
+Under no circumstance do we want their socials to be transmitted through our project using Popcorn.
 Enter the power of [InternalOnly]!

-As we've done in times past we add the SocialSecurityNumber property to our Employee class and its projection.
+First, we add the SocialSecurityNumber property to our Employee class and its projection.
 (Admittedly you could just not add the Social to the projection, but technically that is still a little vulnerable to blind mapping and the like)
 ```csharp